 Students must complete at least six credit hours in designated experiential courses, in accordance with ABA Standard 303.
 Experiential courses include simulation courses, practicum courses, law clinics, externships, and the Trial Techniques program.
 A full listing of eligible courses may be found on the law school website here.
-Only courses specifically approved as experiential under ABA Standard 303 may be used to satisfy this degree requirement.
+Only courses specifically approved as experiential under ABA Standard 303 and listed on the law school website may be used to satisfy this degree requirement.